ajcwebdev/dash-examples/TUTORIAL.md

 ### Add Funds to Wallet with Testnet Faucet

-Send test funds to the "unused address" from the console output using Dash's [testnet faucet](http://faucet.testnet.networks.dash.org).
+Send test funds to the "unused address" from the console output using a Dash testnet faucet, such as [Dash Core Group](http://faucet.testnet.networks.dash.org/)'s (sometimes buggy) or [CrowdNode](http://faucet.test.dash.crowdnode.io/)'s.
 Wait for the funds to be confirmed before trying to use them, it may take a few minutes.
 You can check the status of confirmations with the [Dash block explorer](http://insight.testnet.networks.dash.org:3001/insight/).

 Search for your wallet address (`yfvkghuK1fbDc7GBeadfMa47d9WaBpLxij` in my case) to see your balance and list of transactions: